 Island intro

 Skerries are actually two separate islands, joined by a short bridge.
-Known collectively as the Skerries, the islands of Housay and Bruray lie just east of Mainland Shetland.
+Known collectively as Skerries, the islands of Housay and Bruray lie just east of Mainland Shetland.

 Ask an Islander